Georgian Virtual Zone Tax Benefits: for businesses (legal entities) in the IT sector. Pay 0% corporate tax and 0% VAT.

 Corporate income tax 0% instead of

 Value-added tax (VAT) 0% instead of 18%.
-You also can voluntarily register as a VAT payer, pay 0% VAT on business income, but be able to claim back VAT when you make purchases from other VAT registered companies in Georgia.
+You also can voluntarily register as a VAT payer and pay 0% VAT on business income, but be able to claim back VAT when you make purchases from other VAT registered companies in Georgia.

 You must withhold and pay income tax from the salary of your employees in Georgia (20%) plus 2%+2% for the mandatory contribution to the pension fund.

-To avoid double taxation, Georgia is participating in double taxation avoidance treaties, which you can read here and check all the participating countries.
+To avoid double taxation, Georgia is participating in double taxation avoidance treaties, which you can read more about here and check all the participating countries.

-You do not have to be a Georgian resident or personal tax-resident, or partner with a Georgian resident, in order to get Virtual Zone status.
+You do not have to be a Georgian resident, personal tax-resident, or a partner with a Georgian resident, in order to get Virtual Zone status.
 The business must be located in Georgia, but can be managed from anywhere.
 But…

-As the company director, being a resident or tax-resident in Georgia will significantly increase your chances of you company getting approved
+As the company director, being a resident or tax-resident in Georgia will significantly increase your chances of your company getting approved.

 In theory, your staff can be based anywhere, not just in Georgia, but…